DavidMacT/ARTop/README.md

 A value of 1 means that you include all the pixels in the calculation.
 A value of 3 means that you down sample the number of pixels by a factor of 3.
-Obviously, the larger this value is, the faster the calculation, but care is required to make sure that you do not miss important information. `Remove_downloaded_images` allows you to delete all the downloaded magnetograms.
+Obviously, the larger this value is, the faster the calculation, but care is required to make sure that you do not miss important information (we offer no guarantees, only use this if you are confident that it is producing sensible output). `Remove_downloaded_images` allows you to delete all the downloaded magnetograms.
 Copies of these files (in a different format) are created, so the information in these files is not lost.